wchang17/js-dc-5/readme.md

 ## Course information

-Class will meet Monday and Wednesday on the 8th floor in classroom 5 from 6:30 - 9:30pm - https://goo.gl/maps/PwyY2
+Class will meet Tuesday and Thursday on the 8th floor in classroom 5 from 6:30 - 9:30pm - https://goo.gl/maps/PwyY2

 To get up to the 8th floor, show the attached Class Pass at the Security Desk downstairs.
 You will need to show this on your phone or printed out every time.